tazama-lf/docs/Product/configuration-management.md

 The configuration version attribute defines the specific version of the configuration file when it is used by a processor.

-Tazama employs semantic versioning[3](https://frmscoe.atlassian.net/wiki/spaces/FRMS/pages/76906497/Configuration+management#References%3A) for both processor source control and configuration documents:
+Tazama employs [semantic versioning](https://semver.org/) for both processor source control and configuration documents:

 Given a version number **MAJOR.MINOR.PATCH (99.999.9999)**, increment the: